- Open Access

 - Research Ethics and Patient Consent

 The Marshall Journal of Medicine conforms to the Budapest Open Access Initiative (BOAI) funding model in that it all content is freely available to individuals and institutions without an embargo period.
-Users may "read, download, copy, distribute, print, search, or link to the full text of the articles" (1) Each article accepted by peer review is published under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+Users may "read, download, copy, distribute, print, search, or link to the full text of the articles" (1) Each article accepted by peer review is published under a Creative Commons Attribution License (CC-BY) https://creativecommons.org/licenses/by/4.0/.

 There is no charge for submitting a manuscript to the journal.

 Discovery and Digital Archiving

 The Marshall Journal of Medicine (MJM) participates in industry-standard discovery and preservation tools.
 Articles from the journal are placed in the world’s major library catalogs and databases (OCLC Worldcat, ProQuest’s Summon, Ex Libris’s Primo, and EBSCO Discovery).
 Articles also receive Digital Object Identifiers (DOIs) from the CrossRef organization to ensure they can always be found.

 Peer Review Policy

-The journal’s policy is to have manuscripts reviewed by three expert reviewers in addition to a member of the Journal's Editorial Board.
+The Journal strictly adheres to the criteria specified by COPE, OASPA, WAME and DOAJ for ethical scholarly publishing with maximum transparency.
+The Journal’s policy is to have manuscripts reviewed by three expert reviewers in addition to a member of the Journal's Editorial Board.
 The Marshall Journal of Medicine utilizes a double-blind peer review process in which the reviewer’s name and information is withheld from the author and the author’s name and information is withheld from the reviewers.

-Articles in Marshall Journal of Medicine are freely available under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).The Creative Commons Attribution License allows others to re-use the work without permission as long as the work is properly cited.
+Articles in Marshall Journal of Medicine are freely available under the Attribution License (CC-BY).The Creative Commons Attribution License allows others to re-use the work without permission as long as the work is properly cited and is not used for commercial purposes.
 For more information, visit the Creative Commons licenses page.
-Copyright is retained by the author(s).

 It is the responsibility of the author to obtain permission from copyright holders for reproducing illustrations, tables, figures, or lengthy quotations.
 This includes copyright of the author's own material.
 Papers without correct permissions will not be published.